plomdawg/local-tts/NEXT_STEPS.md

 - Generated audio can be played back and downloaded
 - The system handles errors gracefully

-# Next Steps: Milestone 3.5 - UI Restructuring
+# Next Steps: Milestone 3.5 - Code Organization and UI Restructuring

 ## Overview
-Before proceeding to API and integrations, we need to restructure the UI to better match our intended workflow and provide a more intuitive experience for users.
+Before proceeding to API and integrations, we needed to restructure the UI and reorganize the codebase for better maintainability and a more intuitive experience for users.

 ## Tasks